 NEVER store passwords in a plain text file or note somewhere.
 Also never store passwords in your e-mail account.
 Password managers are not hard to use and are secure.

 You can find loads of password managers you might use.
-I personally use KeePass because it’s supported for Windows, Linux, MacOS, iOS and Android and because it lets me store my database file (containing all passwords) instead of storing it for you.
+I personally use KeePass because it’s supported for Windows, Linux, MacOS, iOS and Android and because it lets me store my database file locally (containing all passwords).
 This database file of course is encrypted.

 - Update your software and use antivirus